 Year in review

-According to its 2018/19 annual report, the Commission considered 348 mergers and finalised 336 of them.3 Of the 336 reviewed, 41 mergers were approved with conditions and four were prohibited.
+According to its 2019/20 annual report, the Commission considered 302 mergers and finalised 318 of these (including mergers that were notified in the preceding financial year but finalised in the 2019/20 financial year and excluding mergers that were abandoned or withdrawn).3 Of the 318 mergers reviewed, 33 were approved with conditions and seven were prohibited.

 iii Public interest